SahilDanayak/fast-audiobook-splitter-whisper-vosk/README.md

 # fast-audiobook-splitter-whisper-vosk

-**Automatically split audiobooks and podcasts into chapters by keyword.**
+**Automatically split audiobooks and podcasts into chapters by keyword — faster than Whisper-only tools, more accurate than silence-only tools.
+FFmpeg + Vosk + OpenAI Whisper hybrid pipeline.
+Python CLI.
+MP3, M4B, M4A, FLAC, OGG.**

 ### Why was this tool created?